juliaveras/color-flipper/README.md

-# color-flipper
+# Color Flipper

-Color Flipper based on freecodecamp youtube video
+This project was created based on FreeCodeCamp's youtube video: https://youtu.be/3PHXvlpOkf4?si=BCPnPouaoIGfOAIA